emsesp/docs/docs/Building.md

 ### WebUI

-!!! note "If you're building against the 3.6.0 version you will need to install `yarn` using `npm install -g yarn` and replace every instance of `npm` below with `yarn`."
+!!! note "If you're building against the 3.6.0 version you will need to install `yarn` using `npm install -g yarn` and replace every instance of `npm` below with `yarn`.
+You will also need to run `corepack enable` (https://yarnpkg.com/getting-started/install)"

 The WebUI can be developed and tested in real-time using mock dummy data.
 This is useful when making changes to the ReactJS files or translation files.
 Make sure you have `npm` installed and all the libraries installed in both the `interface` and `mock-api` folders using: